-More broadly, many other cities have benefited from the
+More broadly, many other cities have benefited from the federal investment in SFpark.
+For example:

-- SFpark staff supported the planning of Los Angeles's ExpressPark program. - Various cities have taken advantage of San Francisco's specification for new parking meters that uses lessons learned from the SFpark pilot project in their Request for Proposals for new smart parking meters.
+- SFpark staff have advised other cities around the world as they considered new approaches to parking management, including New York City, Seattle, Berkeley, and Rio de Janeiro. - SFpark staff supported the planning of Los Angeles's ExpressPark program. - Various cities have taken advantage of San Francisco's specification for new parking meters that uses lessons learned from the SFpark pilot project in their Request for Proposals for new smart parking meters.